- Studying Law at Yale

 Public Interest Centers

-The Arthur Liman Public Interest Program provides fellowships for graduates to work full time in the public interest for one year, as well as modest grants to legal service organizations under the auspices of the Liman Fund.
+The Arthur Liman Center for Public Interest Law provides fellowships for graduates to work full time in the public interest for one year, as well as modest grants to legal service organizations under the auspices of the Liman Fund.
 The Liman Program also organizes the annual Liman Colloquium.
 In addition, the Liman Program co-sponsors the Public Interest Reading Group during the fall semester.
 Finally, student associates of the Liman Program work with current and former Liman Fellows on various research projects arising from the fellows’ work.

 Orville H. Schell, Jr. Center for International Human Rights coordinates a diverse program of human rights activities from lectures and conferences to the Human Rights Workshop.
 In addition, the center administers several human rights fellowships for students and recent graduates.

 Yale Law Projects in South America include a student exchange with several universities in Argentina and Chile.
 Students involved in the Linkage Program focus on human rights issues through participation in workshops at universities in Buenos Aires, Santiago, and Saõ Paulo and work with local NGOs.

 The Paul Tsai China Center has two missions: first, to assist the legal reform process within China; and second, to increase understanding of China’s legal system outside of China.
 To these ends, the center carries out research and teaching, promotes academic exchanges with China, and undertakes a variety of cooperative projects.